shoui520/shoui520.github.io/docs/shouimethod.md

 - Never complicate the mining process
 - Find something that will keep you coming back to Japanese.
 Whether it be something you like reading/watching, or something you like doing *with* your Japanese.

-Also, unpopular opinion but your Anki deck is most likely full of useless stuff, lol.
-I reset my Anki decks almost every year, and I couldn't be happier.
-I would even consider a yearly deck refresh part of the shoui method.

 ## Conclusion